afgomez/git-book/chapter-01.md

 source code as the files under version control, in reality any type of file on a computer can be placed under version control.

+-- Missing paragraph: explain how VCS changed my life or something. --

 If you are a graphic or web designer and want to keep every version of an image or layout (which you certainly would), it is very wise to use a Version Control System (VCS).
 A VCS allows you to: revert files back to a previous state,